OlgaDlzk/credit-risk-classification/README.md

 <b>Machine Learning Model 2:</b>
-  The logistic regression model has an overall accuracy rating of 99,52%, which is higher than the previous model.
+  The logistic regression model with resampled data has an overall accuracy rating of 99,52%, which is higher than the previous model.
  - Healthy Loan:
       Precision and recall both equal 1.00 meaning that the model identified all the possible healthy loans and out of all identified healthy loans 100% was correct.
  - High-Risk Loan: